vvir2219/go-lessons-boilerplate/README.md

 For Linux:
 - add the user to the docker group `sudo usermod -aG docker <username>`
-- check the docker service `systemctl status docker`, and if it's not active execute `systemctl enable --now docker`
+- check the docker service `sudo systemctl status docker`, and if it's not active execute `sudo systemctl enable --now docker`

---
+---

 Check the docker installation with `docker run hello-world` Start the database docker container with `docker compose up -d` in the project's directory